 To address a need for statistical data in the humanities, the Academy, in collaboration with humanities institutions and leaders throughout the country, developed a set of reliable, comprehensive, and consistently updated statistical data necessary to chart trends and draw conclusions, including a standard definition for the humanities.
 The Humanities Indicators cover five categories: 1) primary and secondary education; 2) undergraduate and graduate education; 3) humanities research and funding; 4) the humanities workforce; and 5) the humanities in American life.

-The Indicators data is drawn from existing sources and the project is also generating new data through surveys of colleges and universities.
+The Indicators data are drawn from existing sources and the project is also generating new data through surveys of colleges and universities.
 The Humanities Indicators are designed to equip researchers and policymakers, universities, foundations, museums, libraries, humanities councils, and other public institutions with better statistical tools to answer basic questions about the state of the humanities.

-To explore the data and how it is used, visit the Humanities Indicators website or go directly to the indicators on
+To explore the findings, visit the Humanities Indicators website or go directly to the indicators on

 The Humanities Indicators project releases frequent data updates throughout the year pushed to subscribers and periodic publications that package interesting data that responds to questions and concerns in the field, or support other Academy projects.